5-Minute Sweet Potato Smoothie

-This healthy, creamy sweet potato smoothie tastes just like pie but is made without any added sugar and is packed with protein and good-for-you ingredients.
+This easy sweet and creamy sweet potato smoothie tastes just like pie but is made without any added sugar and is packed with protein, and is ready in just five minutes!

 about this sweet potato smoothie

-This plant-powered, healthy smoothie recipe is a great way to use leftover roasted sweet potato!
+This plant-powered, easy smoothie recipe is a great way to use leftover roasted sweet potato or take a simple shortcut and used canned sweet potatoes!

 It also has multiple sources of protein and fiber to help carry you through your day.